screepers/screeps-typescript-starter/README.md

 - Highly configurable environment with sane defaults
 - Pre-configured linting rules customized for screeps
 - Typescript Screeps typings
-- Logger which links with source code and git repo (TODO: pending documentation)
+- Logger which links with source code and git repo
 - Screeps profiler
 - "Snippets" directory for code you want to save, but don't want compiled or linted
 - Modest starter code to get you started, but not hold your hand